 This has continued to the present day, where uniquely in Sydney, the Choir consists of around a dozen professional adult singers.
 The Choir maintains a regular schedule of weekly choral services in addition to special services and state funerals.
 It has become known and highly regarded for its artistically outstanding performances, from small choral pieces to large-scale choral and orchestral works.
 The Choir presents an annual series of three Orchestral Masses in January, and a Concert Series of six concerts throughout the year.

-Regular collaborations include ensemble work with The Tallis Scholars, The King’s Singers, The Hilliard Ensemble, Opera Australia, Sydney Symphony, Australian Baroque Brass, The Australian Haydn Ensemble, St Mary’s Cathedral (Sydney), The Consort of Melbourne, and work with soloists Yvonne Kenny, Greta Bradman, Sally-Anne Russell and Teddy Tahu Rhodes.
+The Choir enjoys regular collaborations with international groups such as The Tallis Scholars, The King’s Singers, The Gabrieli Consort, and works with Opera Australia, Sydney Symphony Orchestra, Australian Baroque Brass, The Australian Haydn Ensemble, and soloists Yvonne Kenny, Greta Bradman and Teddy Tahu Rhodes.

 The Choir is available for recitals, sacred or secular.
 Please contact the Head of Music, for further details.